 Although peacocks can now be found in parks, farms, and zoos worldwide, they are originally from Asia.

-They are considered symbols of the Hindu religion and Indian royalty in their homeland.
-Their striking blue and green tail feathers have been admired globally, but their high-pitched vocalizations are not as highly regarded.
+In their homeland, they are considered symbols of the Hindu religion and Indian royalty.
+Their striking blue and green tail feathers have been admired globally, but their high-pitched vocalizations are less highly regarded.

-Peahens are known for being discerning when choosing a mate, basing their decision on the male’s visual display.
-This display includes subtle rattling, which creates an optical illusion of spots hovering over a glimmering background.
+Peahens are known for being discerning when choosing a mate.
+They base their decision on the male’s visual display, which includes subtle rattling.
+This display creates an optical illusion of spots hovering over a glimmering background.

 Some researchers believe the male feathers’ blueberry-like appearance makes them attractive to females.

-In contrast, others suggest that the colorful display may help protect peahens from predators.
+Others, in contrast, suggest that the colorful display may help protect peahens from predators.
 Recent studies on peahen behavior have revealed that the angle of the peacock’s tail feathers may be more important than the size of the display in attracting mates.

 While peacocks’ colorful plumage often steals the show, and their crests play a crucial role in mating.
 Both males and females have long feathers that make up their crests, but the peahens utilize them as important sensors during courtship.

-During mating displays, male peacocks rapidly rattle their tails to attract females, with the tail shaking occurring approximately 25 times per second.
-As a result, the female sees the visual display and feels the vibrations through her crest.
+During mating displays, male peacocks rapidly rattle their tails to attract females, shaking their tails approximately 25 times per second.
+The female sees the visual display and feels the vibrations through her crest.

 Peacocks have been recognized as symbolic creatures for centuries, with cultural significance across different regions and religions.